duneroadrunner/SaferCPlusPlus/index.md

 }
 ```

-#### TXScopeExclusiveStrongPointerStoreForAccessControlFParam
+#### TXScopeExclusiveStrongPointerStoreForAccessControl

 You can use [`make_xscope_exclusive_strong_pointer_store_for_sharing()`](#make_xscope_exclusive_strong_pointer_store_for_sharing) to obtain, from an exclusive pointer of, for example, an [access controlled object](#access-controlled-objects), pointers that can be passed to other threads.
 Occassionally, you may want to do the reverse.
 That is, obtain access controlled object pointers from an exclusive pointer that was passed to a thread.
-You can do this by declaring the parameter that receives the passed pointer as a `TXScopeExclusiveStrongPointerStoreForAccessControlFParam<passable_exclusive_pointer_t>`, replacing `passable_exclusive_pointer_t` with the type of the passed pointer.
+You can do this by declaring the parameter that receives the passed pointer as a `TXScopeExclusiveStrongPointerStoreForAccessControl<passable_exclusive_pointer_t>`, replacing `passable_exclusive_pointer_t` with the type of the passed pointer.
 From this parameter object you can obtain pointers in the same manner as with regular access controlled objects.

 usage example:
 ```cpp